-The Council of Medical Specialty Societies (CMSS), a coalition of 48 national specialty societies committed to scholarship, research, and education, is pleased to collaborate with the National Academy of Medicine (NAM) and the World Health Organization (WHO) on Phase 2 of a project on identifying credible sources of health information in social media.
-The output of this phase will be a framework for organizations to be able to identify and vet a wider set of credible health sources beyond entities already subject to standardized vetting mechanisms.
+The Council of Medical Specialty Societies (CMSS) was pleased to collaborate with the National Academy of Medicine (NAM) and the World Health Organization (WHO) on Phase 2 of a project on identifying credible sources of health information in social media.
+The output of this phase is a framework for organizations to be able to identify and vet a wider set of credible health sources beyond entities already subject to standardized vetting mechanisms.
 With a focus on source credibility, these updated principles can be used to identify and elevate credible sources of health information on social media and related platforms.

 - Review the Executive Summary, posted October 7, 2022.

 - CMSS is pleased to partner with YouTube Health to bring our member societies a series of exclusive webinars in 2023, beginning with a YouTube 101 session on February 28.
 This webinar series will educate and inspire CMSS member organizations and individual member creators to get started on YouTube and will provide best practices to increase and elevate credible sources of health information on the platform.
 CMSS members should contact Program Contacts for more details.

 Dean Emeritus and Distinguished Professor of Health Management and Policy, University of Iowa

 Academic Dean, School of Public Health, Director, Brown-Lifespan Center for Digital Health, Warren Alpert Foundation Professor of Emergency Medicine

 Herbert T. Abelson Professor of Medicine, Dean for Medical Education, The University of Chicago Medicine, Pritzker School of Medicine